 Harry Harlow, the man behind the monkey experiments, was a psychologist in the first half of the 20th century.
-At the time, there were some conflicting ideas going around about parenting styles.
+At the time, some conflicting ideas were going around about parenting styles.

 Early behaviorists didn’t think parents should be so cuddly.
 Watson told parents that lots of physical affection would slow down their development.